Licensed to the Apache Software Foundation (ASF) under one

 def serialize(self) -> dict[str, Any]:

-from airflow.serialization.serialized_objects import encode_timezone
+from airflow.serialization.encoders import encode_interval, encode_run_immediately, encode_timezone

 # All timetables share the same timezone, interval, and run_immediately